 Who Does the PEAL Center Help?

-Pennsylvania families who have children with disabilities and/or special health care needs from birth to age 26 (e.g., early intervention, transition to school-age, and elementary through high school).
-PEAL also guides and educates self-advocates and youth on transitioning to adulthood (e.g., college, employment, independent living, vocational rehabilitation, etc.).
+Pennsylvania families who have children with disabilities and/or special health care needs from birth to age 26.
+PEAL also educates self-advocates and youth on self-advocacy, self-determination, and leadership development.

 PEAL, Pennsylvania’s Statewide Parent Training and Information Center, gives families and self-advocates safe and confidential support to help you through any situation.
 PEAL is an organization of parents of children with disabilities and/or special health care needs who bring knowledge and experience as a resource for education and special health care information and resources in Pennsylvania.

 PEAL helps families and self-advocates see new possibilities through knowledge about special education and advocacy, as well as leadership development.
-PEAL’s services are available at no cost to families, in both English and Spanish.
+PEAL’s services are available at no cost to families in any language.
 These services include:

-- Workshops and trainings across Pennsylvania on important topics for families, self-advocates, educators and professionals
+- Trainings across Pennsylvania on important topics for families, self-advocates, and professionals

 - Online training and resources on a variety of topics